se4u/cylsh/README.md

 2. Neyshabur et. al. (2014)[1] presented a clever modification to E2LSH to perform Maximum Inner Product Search.
 The code change was really small and it only needed like 10 lines of change to the following files to implement.
-So I added a flag to perform that as well.
+So I added a flag to perform that as well in the Makefile.
    ```
-   grep PERFORM_NEYSHABUR_MIPS in the following files:
    E2LSH-0.1/sources/Geometry.h
    E2LSH-0.1/sources/LocalitySensitiveHashing.h
    E2LSH-0.1/sources/LocalitySensitiveHashing.cpp